Dental Onlays From Your Local Dentists, Vancouver

 Onlays are used to treat decay that extends to one or more of the cusps.
-Onlays are created from tooth-colored material, which makes them virtually undetectable to the naked eye.
+Onlays are created from tooth-coloured material, which makes them virtually undetectable to the naked eye.
 Onlays also help to conserve more tooth structure because their use requires minimal removal a tooth’s surface.
 Perhaps their most important benefit, however, is that, in saving damaged teeth, onlays help patients avoid the eventual need for more extensive treatment with dental crowns, dental bridges, or dental implants.

 - We begin the procedure by numbing the area first with a topical cream followed by a local anesthetic.